smartsendio/woocommerce/smart-send-logistics/readme.txt

 6. Once the plugin is installed, click the 'Activate Plugin' link to active the plugin
 7. The plugin is installed, activated and ready to use once you see the succes message 'Plugin activated' at the top of the plugin page

-= Connect plugin to Smart Send using API Token =
+= Connect the plugin to Smart Send using an API Token =

 The plugin must be connected to Smart Send for all functions to work properly.
 You can create a [Smart Send account here](https://smartsend.io/signup)